Athena The Greek Goddess of War and Wisdom

-Unlike the war God Ares, she was not known for her brutality and bullying behaviour.
-She was more of a stategist and a diplomat and was called upon to mediate in several disputes and wars amongst the Gods.
+Athena was the Greek Goddess of war and yet she was not known for her brutality or bullying behavior.
+Instead she was more of a strategist and a diplomat and was often called upon to mediate in several disputes and wars amongst the Gods.
+She owned no weapons of her own borrowing them instead from Zeus.

-In Greek mythology she taught Prometheus architecture, astrology, mathematics, medicine and navigation.
-She is credited with the invention of spinning, weaving, the plough and rake.
+In Greek mythology, she was not just the Goddess of war she also taught Prometheus architecture, astrology, mathematics, medicine and navigation.
+Additionally she is accredited with the invention of spinning, weaving, the plough and rake.

 She is the Patron Goddess of the city of Athens where her most famous statue is situated in the Parthenon.

-Athena assisted many of the Greek heroes in their quests including Perseus, Hercules and Jason.
+Athena assisted many of the Greek heroes in their quests including Perseus, Hercules, Odysseus and Jason.

 She herself never married.
 There are several myths where Athena defends her virginity when she receives unwelcome male attention.
 This is why the temple dedicated to her is called the Parthenon as the word means temple of the virgin in Greek.